 They are unique because they nest on termite mounds or in abandoned woodpecker holes.
 The half-moon conure is not an endangered species, so it is sometimes found as a pet but is not as popular as other types of conure.

 Half moon conure personality

 half moon conures are very active birds and love to play and climb.
 A well-socialized bird will benefit from its owner’s attention and is generally good-natured.

 They are not as enthusiastic about bathing as some other birds, but can sometimes enjoy a water mist. half moon conures are generally not as destructive as some other conures and parrots can be.

 Half moon conure talking

 These birds are quiet compared to other conures, but they will still make noise.
 Their volume is lower though, so they’re a good option if you want a medium-sized bird that doesn’t talk too much.
 They are not known to be talkers but can mimic certain sounds.

-Half Moon Conure Colors and Markings
+Half Moon Conure Colors